 - a.
 The Marine M-31 system is self-certifying and does not need an aircraft to perform a certification engagement once it's been installed (although the Blue Angels and other aircraft often elect to certify it). - b.
-The USAF and ANG temporary arresting gear requires a tail hook equipped aircraft to perform a certification engagement to bring the arresting system into service. - c.
-The Blue Angels will normally certify any of the temporary arresting gear that are installed for their use.
-As a last resort, the Thunderbirds may certify the temporary arresting gear that is installed for their use at the show site, but will not normally send an aircraft to another location to certify it.
-ACC's F-35, F-22 and F-16 Demo Teams will not certify a temporary arresting gear, due to the potential for damage to the aircraft and the potential to lose the spare aircraft for their demo. - d.
-Air shows are responsible to find a tail hook-equipped aircraft to certify a system installed by the USAF or ANG.
+The USAF and ANG MAAS requires a tail hook equipped aircraft to perform a certification engagement to bring the arresting system into service. - c.
+The Blue Angels will normally certify any MAAS gear that is installed for their use.
+As a last resort, the Thunderbirds may certify the MAAS that is installed for their use at the show site, but will not normally send an aircraft to another location to certify it.
+ACC's F-35, F-22 and F16 Demo Teams will not certify a MAAS, due to the potential for damage to the aircraft and the potential to lose the spare aircraft for their demo. - d.
+Air shows are responsible to find a tail hook-equipped aircraft to certify a MAAS installed by the USAF or ANG.
 Aircraft with low tails are unlikely to do a certification due to potential damage.
-The best aircraft for certification are the F-18, F-15C/D or F-15E.
+The best aircraft for certification are the F18, F-15C/D or F-15E.

-NOTE: Installing a temporary arresting gear on a runway less than 8,000 ft limits which aircraft can certify it.
-Most USAF and ANG Wing policies do not allow planned landings on runways less than 8,000 ft unless a certified arresting gear is already in place and operational, so you may encounter challenges finding wings to certify the arresting gear on runways less than 8,000 ft.
+NOTE: Installing a MAAS on a runway less than 8,000 ft limits which aircraft can certify it.
+Most USAF and ANG Wing policies do not allow planned landings on runways less than 8,000 ft unless a certified arresting gear is already in place and operational, so you may encounter challenges finding wings to certify the MAAS on runways less than 8,000 ft.
 Contact the A3TA scheduler listed in Atch 11 for assistance if you encounter an issue getting installed gear certified.

-7. Arresting Gear Locations:
+6. Arresting Gear Locations: